 Privacy Advocates Weigh the Implications

-While the technical achievement is significant, privacy advocates remain divided.
-Some see the project as a critical step toward user-controlled audio processing, while others caution about potential machine learning biases in chord recognition algorithms.
+While the technical achievement is pretty impressive, privacy advocates can't seem to agree on it.
+Some think the project's a crucial move toward letting users control their own audio processing, but others are worried about potential machine learning biases creeping into chord recognition algorithms.